callumhdg/Raindrops/README.md

 The tests were:

-1. A number that is divisable by three returns "Pling".
+1. A number that is divisible by three returns "Pling".
-2. A number that is divisable by five returns "Plang".
+2. A number that is divisible by five returns "Plang".
-3. A number that is divisable by seven returns "Plong".
+3. A number that is divisible by seven returns "Plong".
-4. A number that is not divisable by three, five or seven returns the input number.
+4. A number that is not divisible by three, five or seven returns the input number.
-5. A number that is divisable by both three and five returns "PlingPlang".
+5. A number that is divisible by both three and five returns "PlingPlang".
-6. A number that is divisable by both three and seven returns "PlingPlong".
+6. A number that is divisible by both three and seven returns "PlingPlong".
-7. A number that is divisable by both five and seven returns "PlangPlong".
+7. A number that is divisible by both five and seven returns "PlangPlong".
-8. A number that is divisable by three, five and seven returns "PlingPlangPlong".
+8. A number that is divisible by three, five and seven returns "PlingPlangPlong".

 Tests 1 to 3 had four ```TestCase[]```'s and tests 4 to 8 had three ```TestCase[]```'s.
-Each test had a nugitive number test to ensure that the correct output would still be given even with a negitive number for input.
+Each test had a negative number test to ensure that the correct output would still be given even with a negative number for input.